Back to blog

 Generic Global Tool AED 500-2,000 Partial (customization needed) Yes (3rd party) 2-4 weeks Multinational companies

 Enter customer details, items, quantities, and prices.
-SmartFenek generates compliant UBL 2.1 XML automatically.
+SmartFenek supports structured UBL 2.1 XML export.
 No technical knowledge required.

 QR Code + FTA Integration